-- Anti-Reticulin Antibodies (ARA), IgA: less common; not as specific or sensitive as other tests.
+- Anti-Reticulin Antibodies (ARA), IgA: not as specific or sensitive as other tests and rarely ordered

-- CBC (complete blood count) to look for anemia
+- Complete blood count (CBC) to look for anemia

-- ESR (erythrocyte sedimentation rate) to detect inflammation
+- Erythrocyte sedimentation rate (ESR) to detect inflammation

-- CRP (C-Reactive protein), a more sensitive measure of inflammation
+- C-Reactive protein (CRP), a more sensitive measure of inflammation

-- CMP (complete metabolic panel) to determine electrolyte, protein, and calcium levels and to verify the status of the kidney and liver
+- Comprehensive metabolic panel (CMP) to determine electrolyte, protein, and calcium levels and to evaluate the health of the kidneys and liver

-- Vitamin D, B12 and folate to detect vitamin deficiencies
+- Vitamin D, vitamin B12 and folate to detect vitamin deficiencies

 - Iron, iron binding capacity or transferrin, and ferritin to detect iron deficiency